Tri-C Votes

 Welcome to the 2026 Midterm Election year.

-The Primary Election is on Tuesday, May 5.
+Ohio's Primary Election was held Tuesday, May 5.

-The General Election follows on Tuesday, Nov.
+Up Next - The General Election on Tuesday, Nov.
 3.

 Every election, you have the choice of three ways to vote: